Merck Manual

 Aspergillosis that affects only a sinus or a single area in the lung requires treatment but does not pose an immediate danger because it progresses slowly.
 However, if the infection is widespread or if people appear seriously ill or have a weakened immune system, treatment is started immediately.

-Fungus balls in the lungs (aspergillomas) usually do not require treatment with drugs and do not usually respond to drugs.
+Fungus balls in the lungs or sinuses (aspergillomas) usually do not require treatment with medications and do not usually respond to medications.
 If these balls cause bleeding (causing people to cough up blood) or other symptoms, they may need to be removed surgically.
-Surgery cures the infection but is often risky because many of these people have other disorders.
+Surgery cures the infection but is often risky because many people with aspergillomas have other disorders.

 Drugs Mentioned In This Article